listr2/listr2/docs/task/error-handling.md

   - listr
 ---

 Exceptions that occur while running the _Task_ will be handled internally through _Listr_.
 You can throw errors out of the tasks to show they are unsuccessful or stop execution.
-This can further be customized at _Listr_ or _Task_ level.
+This can further be customized at _Listr_, _Subtask_ or _Task_ level.

-Errors will yield a visual output on the terminal, and will also handle the _Task_ that has failed depending on the configuration.
-If an application needs to quit prematurely and fail a specific task just throw out an `Error`.
+Errors will yield a visual output on the terminal depending on the current renderer, and will also handle the _Task_ that has failed depending on the configuration.
+If an application needs to quit prematurely and fail a specific task just throw out an instance of `Error`.

 The default behavior is if any of the tasks have failed, it will deem itself as unsuccessful and exit.
 This behavior can be changed with the `exitOnError` option.
-If the `exitOnError` is `true`, the first error encountered will be thrown out again.
+If the `exitOnError` is `true`, the first error encountered will be thrown out, and it will propagate outwards starting from the _Task_.

 <!-- more -->